CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 Roofline analysis provides insights into whether the hashing and aggregation tasks are compute-bound or memory-bound.
 This is crucial in fine-tuning the CPU-GPU integration, optimizing CUDA kernels, or modifying memory access patterns to better utilize the hardware.

-It will help us in identifying whether the bottleneck lies in:
+It will help us identify whether the bottleneck lies in:

-Memory Bandwidth: If the CPU-GPU data transfer or GPU memory access is limiting performance.
+- **Memory Bandwidth:** If the CPU-GPU data transfer or GPU memory access is limiting performance.
-Compute Performance: If the GPU is underutilized, leaving computational resources idle.
+-** Compute Performance:** If the GPU is underutilized, leaving computational resources idle.

 ### How roofline analysis will be performed: